zulip/zulip/docs/overview/architecture-overview.md

   files.
 However, one can configure Zulip to store these in a cloud storage service like Amazon S3 instead.

+Note that we do not use `nginx` in the development environment, opting for a simple Tornado-based proxy instead.

 ### Supervisor

 We use [supervisord](http://supervisord.org/) to start server processes,